andreaslam/ZanLing-TrueZero/README.md

 - Implement Transposition tables, killer moves 🚶 (ETA - August)
 - TrueZero V1 (ETA - End 🔚 of August)

+## Long term goals and vision
+- Implement reinforcement learning 📘 (specifically genetic 🧬 algorithms) for the AI in order to allow for quicker realisation of chess ♟️ conepts through gameplay.
+- V2 will feature chess ♟️ games 🎮 that are randomly generated instead of taking from games that are played by humans before, to fully realise TrueZero.

 ## What each file 📁 does
 - `ai5.pyx` - used for internal testing, 🧪📝 not a UCI compliant way of running the Engine
 - `aiuci.py` - UCI compliant, contains the logic for handling UCI commands